Faruk Ahmed Roni

 ships rock with bellies full of wheat

-but the harbor gates
+But the harbor gates

-are welded by hands
+are welded by hand

 that have never cupped the dark weight of an empty bowl.